 - They’re not good options for garages or workshops.

-It’s up to you to determine if you’re willing to deal with reapplying garage floor paints frequently or if you would like to install a longer lasting floor coating with much more protection.
+It’s up to you to determine if you’re willing to deal with reapplying garage floor paintings frequently or if you would like to install a longer-lasting floor coating with much more protection.
 If you have any questions about garage floor paint or your other flooring options, the experts at Surface Bella Garage Floor Coatings are more than happy to provide you with the information you need to make the choice that is right for you.
 Contact us in Greenville, SC today, we look forward to hearing from you!